schlepfilter/frp/doc/api.md

 ```

 ## frp.core/accum
 `accum` takes an initial value and an event of functions as arguments and returns an event.
-The returned event's first occurrence is the return value of the first function applied to the initial value.
-The next occurrence is the return value of the next function applied to the previous occurrence.
+The first occurrence of the returned event is the return value of the event's first function in the event applied to the initial value.
+The next occurrence is the return value of the event's next function applied to the previous occurrence.

 ```clojure
 (frp/defe e0)